 Evernote invariably comes up in my Scrivener courses.
 Someone mentions how they use it for their research and asks how to integrate it with Scrivener.
 Someone else asks what it is, and off we go. 😉 Since Evernote is a web clipping tool at its core—and a fabulous way to keep track of all sorts of

+[UPDATE 31Jan2020: For the Scrivener 3 version of this info, check out this post on Bookmarks at Writer Unboxed.]
 Importing research, images, and web pages into Scrivener is handy, but sometimes creating a reference might be a better option.
 When might you want to use a reference instead of importing?
-When you always want the most up-to-date version of a file or web page.
-When you import a file, Scrivener creates a copy of
+When you always want the

 There are plenty of inspiring people in the world, but some really touch your heart.
 Navy Explosive Ordnance Disposal Technician and quadruple amputee Taylor Morris and his long-time girlfriend Danielle have touched mine in a big way.
 Not only does Taylor have an incredible spirit and zest for life, but Danielle has stood by him